ChananelAzenkot/review_Code/README.md

 You can open the To Do List App [here](https://chananelazenkot.github.io/review_Code/).

-## GamePlay
+## EcoSystem

-In the gameplay of a To-Do List app, users can easily add, edit, and delete tasks.
+In the App of a To-Do List app, users can easily add, edit, and delete tasks.
 They can set due dates, assign priorities, and receive notifications, ensuring efficient task management and completion.

 ## Features